 Derkhan looked down and flipped a chart open.
 She found the diagnosis and the prescription.
 Lungrot, she had read.
 2 dose laudanum/3 hours for pain.
-1m in another hand: Laudanum unavailable.
+Then in another hand: Laudanum unavailable.

-In the next bed, the unaable drug was sporr-water.
-In the next, calciach sudifile, which Derkhan read the chart correctly, would have cured the patient of their disintegrating bowel over eight treatments.
-It went on Bched the length of the room, a pointless, informational list o: "hat would have ended the pain, one way or another.
+In the next bed, the unavailable drug was sporr-water.
+In the next, calciach sudifile, which, if Derkhan read the chart correctly, would have cured the patient of their disintegrating bowel over eight treatments.
+It went on, stretched the length of the room, a pointless, informational list of what would have ended the pain, one way or another.

-Derkhan began to do whrie had come for.
+Derkhan began to do what she had come for.

-She examined the patientsnith a ghoulish eye, a hunter of the nearly dead.
-She had been hi aware of the criteria with which she gazed-of sound mind, anvtso ill they will not last the day- and she had felt sick to her •!, The nun had seen her, had approached with a curious lack agency, demanding to know what or whom she sought.
+She examined the patients with a ghoulish eye, a hunter of the nearly dead.
+She had been hazily aware of the criteria with which she gazed-of sound mind, and not so ill they will not last the day-and she had felt sick to her soul.
+The nun had seen her, had approached with a curious lack of urgency, demanding to know what or whom she sought.

-Derkhan had ignored heiud continued with her terrible cool assessment.
-Derkhan had wall the length of the room, stopping eventually beside the bed of aid old man whose notes gave him a week to live.
-He slept with Kimouth open, dribbling slightly and grimacing in his sleep.
+Derkhan had ignored her, had continued with her terrible cool assessment.
+Derkhan had walked the length of the room, stopping eventually beside the bed of a tired old man whose notes gave him a week to live.
+He slept with his mouth open, dribbling slightly and grimacing in his sleep.

-There had been a ghastii moment of reflection when she had found herself applying sained and untenable ethics to the choice-Who here is a militi/ajormer? she wanted to shout.
+There had been a ghastly moment of reflection when she had found herself applying strained and untenable ethics to the choice-Who here is a militia informer? she wanted to shout.
 Who here has raped?
-Who has mwisd a child?
+Who has murdered a child?
 Who has tortured?
-She had closed down the thoughti-That could not be allowed, she had realized.
-That might drive homad.
+She had closed down the thoughts.
+That could not be allowed, she had realized.
+That might drive her mad.
 This had to be exigency.
 This could not be a choice.

-Derkhan had turned to thun who followed her emitting a constant stream of blather itwno effort to ignore.
+Derkhan had turned to the nun who followed her emitting a constant stream of blather it was no effort to ignore.

-Derkhan remembered he own words as if they had never been real.
+Derkhan remembered her own words as if they had never been real.

-This man is dying, she hi said.
+This man is dying, she had said.
 The nun's noise had quieted, and she had nodded.
-Can he ml?
+Can he walk?
 Derkhan had asked.